 Several large shareholders, including at least two of the company's top 10 investors, would back a sale to Charter in the $145 to $150 per share range - or roughly $41 billion to $42 billion - the people said on Wednesday.

-The shareholders told Charter and Time Warner Cable that they would not accept Charter's current offer, said the people close to the matter, who asked not to be named because they were not authorized to speak to the media.
+The shareholders told Charter and Time Warner Cable that they would not accept Charter's current offer, said the people close to the matter, who asked not to be identified because they were not authorized to speak to the media.

 "(Time Warner Cable) has had a dialogue with the top holders.
-It's just a matter of price and $132.50 won't get it done," said one Time Warner Cable shareholder who asked not to be named.
+It's just a matter of price and $132.50 won't get it done," said one Time Warner Cable shareholder who asked not to be identified.

 The price Time Warner Cable shareholders would seek also depends on how much cash Charter would be willing to pay.
 It has offered $82.54 a share in cash and the rest in its own stock - a proposal that would give Time Warner Cable shareholders 45 percent ownership of the combined company.